nathanvdh/airtouch2-python/README.md

 # airtouch2_python
-In-development Python client for the Polyaire AirTouch 2 airconditioning system
+In-development Python client for the Polyaire AirTouch 2 and 2+ airconditioning systems.

 ## Thanks to
 https://github.com/tonymyatt/airtouch3api